Holy Trinity Church, Rainow: Architecture

 The church is constructed in buff sandstone.
 It is roofed in Welsh slates, and has a stone ridge.
 The plan consists of a broad four-bay nave, a short chancel, and a west tower.
 The tower is embraced by low towers carrying the stairs to the gallery.
 The tower is in three stages with angle buttresses.
 In the bottom stage is a west door, over which is a window containing Y-tracery.
 The middle stage contains circular clock faces, and the top stage has three-light louvred bell openings.
 At the summit is an embattled parapet with corner pinnacles.
 Along the sides of the church the bays are divided by buttresses, each bay continuing a two-light lancet window with Y-tracery.
 At each corner of the church is a pinnacle.
 The east window has three lights with intersecting tracery.

 Inside the church is a west gallery carried on octagonal iron posts.
-There is a wide central aisle flanked by box pews.
+There was a wide central aisle flanked by box pews.
+The church has been re-ordered and some box pews remain.
+The majority have been removed and chairs are now used.
+The space allows for the church to be a multi-use space, suitable for fundraising and community events.
 In the gallery is a small two-manual organ, its date and maker being unknown.